metantonio/azure-data-engineer/use_synapse_sql_query_data_lake.md

     --- | :---: | --- | --- | --- | --- |:---: | ---: | ---:
     SO43701	 | 1 | 2019-07-01 | Christy Zhu | christy12@adventure-works.com | Mountain-100 Silver, 44 | 1 | 3399.99 | 271.9992
     … | … |	… | … | … | … | … | … | …

+ 7) **Publish the changes to your script**, and then close the script pane.

+### Transform data using CREATE EXTERNAL TABLE AS SELECT (CETAS) statements

+A simple way to use SQL to **transform data in a file** and persist the results in another file is to use a **CREATE EXTERNAL TABLE AS SELECT (CETAS) statement**.
+This statement creates a table based on the requests of a query, but the data for **the table is stored as files in a data lake**.
+The transformed data can then be queried through the external table, or accessed directly in the file system (for example, for inclusion in a downstream process to load the transformed data into a data warehouse).

+#### Create an external data source and file format

+By **defining an external data source** in a database, you can **use it to reference the data lake location** where you want **to store files for external tables**.
+An external file format enables you to define the format for those files - for example, Parquet or CSV.
+To use these objects to work with external tables, you need to create them in a database other than the default **master** database.

+ 1) In Synapse Studio, on the Develop page, in the + menu, select SQL script.
+ 2) In the new script pane, add the following code (replacing datalakexxxxxxx with the name of your data lake storage account) to create a new database and add an external data source to it.